CompuTec/computec-docs/docs/processforce/troubleshooting/sap-business-one-sp2308.md

 After upgrading the SAP HANA Client to version **2.17.22**, please check if you don't have more folders with previous versions in the location: **C:\Windows\Microsoft.NET\assembly\GAC_MSIL\Sap.Data.Hana.v4.5.** You should only have one folder with the versions in its name, e.g.: **v4.0_2.17.22.0**__0326b8ea63db4bc4.

-If there are more folders, please stop all ProcessForce or any other CompuTec software instances and remove these folders except v4.0_2.17.22.0__*.
+If there are more folders, please stop all CompuTec ProcessForce or any other CompuTec software instances and remove these folders except v4.0_2.17.22.0__*.

 After removing these folders, restart the machine.